ethereum/pm/Fee Market Meetings/mainnet-readiness.md

 ### Testnets

-- [ ] Tooling to generate usage spikes on testnets;
+- [x] Tooling to generate usage spikes on testnets;
     - [WIP by the Besu team](https://github.com/PegaSysEng/eip1559-tx-sender/)
-- [ ] Multi-client PoA testnet to ensure spec can be implemented;
+- [x] Multi-client PoA testnet to ensure spec can be implemented;
     - WIP between Geth, Besu & Nethermind teams
 - [ ] Multi-client PoW testnet to ensure all code paths are tested;
-- [ ] Large state testnet to see the impact of EIP-1559 on DoS risks.

 ### Other Testing